 Each payment must be accompanied by the file reference shown on your confirmation of stay from the Provider.
 Payments are organised as follows:

-- For the Unbeatable offer
+- For the Smart Deal offer

 o All sums are to be paid on the day of booking.

-- For the Freedom offer
+- For the Standard offer

-o A deposit of 30% of the total price, inclusive of taxes, of the booking must be received by the Provider within a maximum period of 24 hours after the time of booking validation by the Client.
+o A deposit of 30% of the total price, inclusive of taxes, of the booking must be received by the Provider within a maximum period of 24 hours after the time of booking validation by the Provider.
 In this situation the balance must be paid by the day of arrival at the latest.

 - For reservations made within 24 hours of the start of the stay, the balance must be paid in full on arrival.